 My article about credit balances explains that federal student aid (FSA) funds are awarded on an academic year basis.
 The length of an academic year varies by program level, version, and course length.

 Generally, an academic year consists of two payment periods.
 The University is required to disburse FSA at least twice per academic year, usually at the beginning of each payment period.

 Any FSA funds in excess of tuition and electronic course materials fees that are required to be sent to you will be provided no later than 14 days after they disburse.

 When less than a full academic year remains at the end of your program, your last academic year will be a partial one.
-In that case, your FSA awards will be prorated due to the smaller number of credits.
-This will result in a FSA award that may be lower than expected.
+In that case, your FSA award will be prorated based on a reduced number of credits.
+This will result in an FSA award that may be lower than expected.

 If your last academic year is between six and 12 credits, federal regulations require that the entire academic year be treated as one payment period.
-Although the University is still required to disburse FSA funds at least twice in that academic year, tuition and electronic course materials fees for the entire academic year must be taken into consideration when calculating excess funds.
+Although the University is still required to disburse FSA funds at least twice in that academic year, tuition and electronic course materials fees for the entire academic year must be considered when calculating a credit balance.

 Between the prorated loan amount and the difference in the way funds are disbursed, your experience with FSA funds at the end of your program may be different from what you are used to.

 Academic years with fewer than six credits

 If the last academic year in your program is fewer than six credits, you will be considered a less than half-time student.
 You must be in attendance at least half-time to be eligible for Direct Loans, so Direct Loan funds cannot be awarded for these credits.
 Pell Grant funds may be awarded if you’re eligible.